 (B) A copy of the electronic trading facility's rules (as defined in § 40.1 of this chapter) and any technical manuals, other guides or instructions for users of, or participants in, the market, including minimum financial standards for members or market participants.
 Subsequent rule changes must be certified by the electronic trading facility pursuant to section 5c(c) of the Act and § 40.6 of this chapter.
-The electronic trading facility also may request Commission approval of any rule changes pursuant to section 5c(c) of the Act and §40.5 of this chapter;
+The electronic trading facility also may request Commission approval of any rule changes pursuant to section 5c(c) of this chapter;